 Students in Monroe Township are zoned to two different school districts.
 Families in the township are automatically zoned to the Monroe Township School District.
-However, the parents can request for their children to attend schools in the South Brunswick School District, which is only five miles away.
+However, the parents can request for their children to attend other schools as desired.

-The Monroe Township School District is rated at the sixth best district in Middlesex County.
-It offers a studer-teacher ratio of 13 to 1.
-Schools in the district offer kindergarten through 12th grade education, and some offer A.P. and Gifted programs.
+The Monroe Township School District is the default district students will attend in Monroe.
+It offers a studer-teacher ratio of 13 to 1, and schools in the district offer kindergarten through 12th grade education with some offering A.P. and Gifted programs.
 Each year, the district has an enrollment of around 7,000 students.

-The South Brunswick School District is the top rated district in Middlesex County and ranked as the ninth best district for student athletes in New Jersey.
+The South Brunswick School District is another district in Middlesex County for students in New Jersey.
 Classrooms only have 14 students each.
 The schools offer kindergarten through 12th grade with select schools offering Gifted and A.P. programs.
 Over 8,000 students are enrolled in the district.

 Monroe Township is an exceptional place to call home permantely or for a few years.
 The small community feel combined with close proximity to one of the world's most well-known cities allows residents to enjoy modern conveniences while still living in an small town.
 Residents can relax at home and enjoy the hustle and bustle of New York City whenever they please.
 New businesses are always opening their doors, and there is always something to do in or around Monroe Township.

 Whenever you are ready to call this small township in America, please contact us!
 We will show you the very best homes that meet your needs and budget.